agmoss/winston-azure-blob/README.md

 -   **rotatePeriod:** A moment format ex: YYYY-MM-DD will generate blobName.2000.01.01
 -   **bufferLogSize:** A minimum number of logs before syncing the blob, set to 1 if you want to sync at each log
 -   **syncTimeout:** The maximum time between two sync calls.
 Set to zero for realtime logging
+-   **extension:** The file extension for the log file.
+Omit for no file extension.
+Currently the only extension supported is ".log" via `extensions`

 ## Inspo & Credit